When most people think of calling it quits on a career, they immediately think of a move to Florida.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Cullman don’t mind us spreading the word.

-Here are our top ten places in the Heart of Dixie to retire for 2018:
+Here are our top ten places in the Heart Of Dixie to retire for 2019:

-How We Determined The Best Places To Retire In the Heart of Dixie
+How We Determined The Best Places To Retire In the Heart Of Dixie for 2019

-To create our list of the best places in Alabama to retire, we first used Census data to find all places in the Heart of Dixie with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Alabama to retire, we first used Census data to find all places in the Heart Of Dixie — 574 cities and towns.

 - Low cost of living as measured by rent